Table of Contents

 Our IPCC Soil Carbon Model

-In our IPCC model, changes to farm management cause changes to soil carbon stocks over a 20-year period.
+In our IPCC model, which is what we’re referring to in this soil carbon guide, changes to farm management cause changes to soil carbon stocks over a 20-year period.
 After year 20, it is assumed that soils reach a new stable state, and no further soil carbon sequestration takes place without additional changes in management (see figure 2).
 In reality, soil carbon changes may not occur evenly over time and the period of change may vary widely in length.
 However, to make carbon estimates workable at the farm level, a simplification of complex soil carbon interactions is necessary.
 For this reason, Agrecalc has adopted the current IPCC methods.

 Agrecalc’s soil carbon module uses a series of decision trees to determine whether soil carbon levels under grassland or arable crops land are changing.
 A schematic diagram of all factors considered in the model is included in figure 3.
 The soil carbon decision trees consider: